Hectoor/Hybrid_DomainL/README.md

 # Hybrid_DomainL

 The implementation of the paper "A Hybrid Domain Learning Framework for Unsupervised Semantic Segmentation".
+The overview of our framework is shown in the figure below.

 ![](./figs/overview.png)